 Now that we know the basics of hair porosity, let’s dive into the Low Porosity hair and the best oils for this hair type.

 When your hair is low porosity it means the cuticles are tightly clamped down preventing moisture from easily being absorbed.
 Low porosity hair takes longer to saturate with water and natural oils.
 This leads to build-up if inappropriate oils are used since the oils sit on the hair.
 Low porosity hair requires products that attract and hold moisture to your hair.

 Argan Oil is one of the ‘rarest’ and most precious hair Oils.
 The oil is often referred to as the ‘Moroccan oil’ because it is mainly found in Sous Valley in south-western Morocco.
 The oil is extremely rare because the Argan tree grows in very limited locations and has an extremely low yield per tree.
-According to Alpha Reseach & Developme to produce 1L of Argan oil, you will need the total yield from 8 trees.
+To produce 1L of Argan oil, you will need the total yield from 8 trees.

 Argan oil is good for low porosity hair because of its intense moisturizing properties.
 The oil intensely moisturizes the hair by forming a non-evaporating layer around the hair.
 The protective layer will lock in the moisture until it is washed out.

 Argan oil contains vitamin E, ferulic acid, carotenoids, phytosterols, polyphenols and 80% unsaturated fatty acids.View Current Price On Amazon

 Grape seed oil is one of the lightest oils that you can use in low porosity hair.
 This oil is extracted by cold-pressing the grape seeds.
 This Oil is a great choice for oily scalps and thin hair because it helps to seal in moisture without weighing the hair down.